The Quote Garden ™

 The natural philosophers are mostly gone.
 We modern scientists are adding too many decimals. ~Martin H. Fischer (1879–1962)

-My definition [of a philosopher] is of a man up in a balloon, with his family and friends holding the ropes which confine him to earth and trying to haul him down. ~Louisa May Alcott, in Life, Letters, and Journals, ed.
-E.D.
-Cheney, 1889
+My definition of a philosopher is a man up in a balloon, with his family and friends holding the ropes which confine him to earth and trying to haul him down. ~Louisa May Alcott [a little altered —tg]

 Philosophy begins in wonder.
-And, at the end, when philosophic thought has done its best, the wonder remains. ~Alfred North Whitehead
+And, at the end, when philosophic thought has done its best, the wonder remains.
+There have been added, however, some grasp of the immensity of things, some purification of emotion by understanding. ~Alfred North Whitehead

-If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera. ~John Rich
+If everybody contemplates the infinite instead of fixing the drains many of us will die of cholera. ~John Rich, "The Emotional Revolution," 1968

-All are lunatics, but he who can analyze his delusion is called a philosopher. ~Ambrose Bierce, Epigrams
+All are lunatics, but he who can analyze his delusion is called a philosopher. ~Ambrose Bierce

 The verdure sleeps in winter,